PepperDash/epi-crestron-nvx/README.md

 TX-1 to RX-1, you would send a value of 1 to the Video Source input of RX-1.
 5. Multicast Video Address = Sets the local multicast Video address that a transmitter will attempt to stream to.
 This address __must__ have an even number as the last Octet and is recommended to fall within a locally scoped mulitcast address range.
 Recommended reading : [http://www.tcpipguide.com/free/t_IPMulticastAddressing.htm]
 6. Multicast Audio Address = Sets the local multicast Audio address that a transmitter will attempt to stream the secondary audio to.
 In most cases set this to be +1 of the Multicast Video address.

-__IMPORTANT:__ The name property in the Esssentials Device config is what the actual NVX device will be named.
-This value must not contain any spaces or special characters.

 ## Planned Updates